House holiday rentals in Portpatrick

 Home

-The Hidden Mill: Historic with Dark Skies Spa.
+The Hidden Mill: Historic Retreat with Wood Spa.

 "A 400-year-old A-listed mill set in 14 acres of rivers, waterfalls, and ancient woodland.
 Nestled beside ancient oaks and the serene Shirmers Burn, this is a place where nature takes center stage.
 Wildlife is abundant, and Galloway’s night skies are some of the clearest in the world.
 Hike local hills, find wild swimming spots, or explore by bike.
 Then unwind in the wood-fired hot tub, sweat it out in the sauna, and let the river’s song wash everything away.
 Adventure or stillness—you choose."